-This page explains how to create an Arm node pool, provides an overview of why multi-arch images are the recommended way to deploy Arm workloads, and explains how to schedule Arm workloads.
+This page explains how to create an Arm node pool, why multi-architecture images are the recommended way to deploy Arm workloads, and how to schedule Arm workloads.

 Before you begin

 Before you create node pools for your Arm workloads, you need the following resources:

 - An existing AWS cluster to create the node pool in.
 This cluster must run Kubernetes version 1.24 or later.

 - An IAM instance profile for the node pool VMs.

 - A subnet where the node pool VMs will run.

 If your cluster is running Kubernetes version 1.24, an x86 node pool to run the Connect Agent.

 For details on how to create a node pool in Anthos clusters on AWS, see Create a node pool.

 Anthos clusters on AWS supports node pools built on the Canonical Ubuntu